Position

 How much does a Mental Health Worker make?

-A Mental Health Worker helps people with mental health issues.
-They work in many places, like hospitals, clinics, and community centers.
-The average salary for a Mental Health Worker is around $41,239 per year.
-This means most workers earn between $28,000 and $63,960 each year.
+Mental Health Workers play a crucial role in helping people with mental health issues.
+They work in a variety of settings, including hospitals, clinics, and community centers.
+The average yearly salary for a Mental Health Worker is around $41,577.
+This means that most workers earn between $28,000 and $63,960 each year.

 View Mental Health Worker jobs nearby